TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 **Introduction**

 Japan currently has one of the highest life expectancies in the world, with an average life expectancy of 84 years.
 The country has experienced a consistent increase in life expectancy over the last 60 years, propelling it to the top of the rankings.
-In this article we explore the global development of life expectancy with focus on Japan.
+In this article, we explore the global development of life expectancy, focusing on Japan.
 Get ready for an interactive journey that takes you from a worldwide perspective deep into the fascinating story of Japan.
 How has life expectancy developed globally?
-What factors contribute to longer life?
+What factors contribute to a longer life?
 How has Japan unlocked its potential for longevity?
-And is there a limit to human lifespan?
+And is there a limit to the human lifespan?
 If these questions pique your interest, this article is for you.

 **The last 60 years globally**

-In this chapter, we examine the global development of life expectancy over the last 60 years.
-[During this period the world-wide life expectancy has increased from 50 years to 72 years.](https://www.macrotrends.net/countries/WLD/world/life-expectancy) This remarkable development is particularly due to many countries in Asia, Africa and South America catching up with the western world.
+This chapter examines the global development of life expectancy over the last 60 years.
+[During this period, the worldwide life expectancy has increased from 50 to 72 years.](https://www.macrotrends.net/countries/WLD/world/life-expectancy) This remarkable development is particularly due to many countries in Asia, Africa, and South America catching up with the Western world.

 <iframe src="/world.html"
     sandbox="allow-same-origin allow-scripts"